- Search The Registry

 - My Account

-Vote Smart, a non-profit, non-partisan research organization that collects and distributes information on candidates for public office in the United States.
+Vote Smart is a non-profit, non-partisan research organization that collects and distributes information on candidates for public office in the United States.
 According to Vote Smart's 2016 analysis, Hurd generally supports pro-life legislation, opposes an income tax increase, opposes federal spending and supports lowering taxes as a means of promoting economic growth, supports building the Keystone Pipeline, opposes the federal regulation of greenhouse gas emissions, opposes gun-control legislation, supports repealing the Affordable Care Act, and supports increased American intervention in Iraq and Syria beyond air support.

 Hurd is a conservative public servant.
 In February 2017, he voted against a resolution that would have directed the House to request ten years of Trump's tax returns, which would then have been reviewed by the House Ways and Means Committee in a closed session.
 He did not run for re-election in 2018.